 On June 27, 2005, the Company entered into a \$12,500 revolving loan agreement with First Victoria National Bank (the "Bank").
 On February 1, 2007, the facility was amended to extend its term to February 1, 2009.
 The facility bears interest at the prime rate.
 Amounts available for borrowing under the facility are determined by a borrowing base.
 The borrowing base is computed based on certain outstanding accounts receivable, certain portions of the Company's lease pool and any lease pool assets that are to be purchased with proceeds of the facility.
 Borrowings under the facility are secured by essentially all of the Company's domestic assets.
 Interest on any outstanding principal balance is payable monthly, while the principal is due at maturity.
 The loan agreement also contains certain financial covenants that require, among other things, that the Company maintain a debt to shareholder's equity ratio of a maximum of 1.3 to 1.0, maintain a current assets to current liabilities ratio of a minimum of 1.25 to 1.0, and not incur or maintain any indebtedness or obligations or guarantee the debts or obligations of others in a total aggregate amount which exceeds \$1,000 without the prior written approval of the Bank, except for indebtedness incurred as a result of the Seamap acquisition and other specific exceptions.
-During the quarter ended April 30, 2007, the Company borrowed and repaid \$4,500 under this facility.
+The Company has borrowed and repaid \$4,500 under this facility during the current fiscal year and no amounts are currently outstanding under this facility.

-In connection with the Seamap acquisition in July 2005, the Company issued \$3,000 in promissory notes payable to the former shareholders of Seamap.
+In connection with the Seamap acquisition in July 2005, the Company issued \$3,000 in promissory notes payable to the former shareholders of Seamap, of which \$1,500 is now outstanding.
 The notes bear interest at 5%, which is payable annually on the anniversary of the notes.
-Principal is payable in two equal installments due on the second and third anniversaries of the notes.
+The remaining principal is payable on July 31, 2008.